aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 Return to your browser tab where you started your Wild Rydes application earlier after popping out from the Cloud9 IDE once in preview mode.
 This page automatically refreshes after you save any code changes so should now reflect all of your changes and be ready for testing.

-Sign-up as a new user then sign-in with that user.
-Provide a valid phone number with `+country_code` first preceeding the number.
+Visit the /register path to sign-up as a new user, providing a valid phone number with `+country_code` first preceeding the number.
 For a US-based phone number, an example would be `+14251234567`.
 You should then see that a verification message is sent with a one-time code upon registering, which is required before you're able to sign-in.

+After signing up as a new user, sign-in with the same user.
+If the page loads a map, sign-in was successful and you have successfully integrated Cognito for app authentication.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>